gshs-ornl/revengc/README.md

  20+ |3900

 The contingency table has restrictions.
 The censored symbols should follow the requirements listed above.
 The table's class can be a data.frame or a matrix.
 The column names should be the Y category values.
 Row names should never be placed in this table, the default should always be 1:n.
 The first column should be the X category values.
-The inside of the table are X * Y cross tabulation, which are either nonnegative if seed.estimation.method is "ipfp" or strictly positive when method is "ml", "lsq" or "chi2".
+The inside of the table are X * Y cross tabulation, which are either nonnegative probabilities or frequencies if seed.estimation.method is "ipfp" or strictly positive when method is "ml", "lsq" or "chi2".
 The row and column marginal totals corresponding to their X and Y category values need to be placed in this table.
 The top left, top right, and bottom left corners of the table should be NA or blank.
 The bottom right corner can be a total cross tabulation sum value, NA, or blank.
 The formatted example below is made with the following code.

 ```
 contingencytable<-matrix(c(18, 13, 7, 19, 8, 5, 8, 12, 10), nrow = 3, ncol = 3)